ashleychontos/pySYD/docs/quickstart.rst

     Selecting model 3
     -----------------------------------------------------------

-The main thing we need to know before performing a global fit is a rough starting point for the frequency corresponding to maximum power, or :term:`numax` (:math:`\rm \nu_{max}`).
+The main thing we need to know before performing the global fit is an approximate starting point for the frequency corresponding to maximum power, or :term:`numax` (:math:`\rm \nu_{max}`).
-Please read the next section for more information about this.
+Please read the next section for more information regarding this.

-It does this by making a very rough approximation of the stellar background by binning the power spectrum in both log and linear spaces (think a very HEAVY smoothing filter) and divides this out so that we are left with very little residual slope in the power spectrum.
+The software first makes a very rough approximation of the stellar background by binning the power spectrum in both log and linear spaces (think a very HEAVY smoothing filter), which the power spectrum is then divided by so that we are left with very little residual slope in the :term:`PS`.
 The 'Crude Background Fit' is shown below in the second panel by the lime green line.
-Then we have our background-divided power spectrum directly to the right of this panel.
+The background-corrected power spectrum (:term:`BCPS`) is then shown in the panel to the right.

 .. image:: _static/quickstart/1435467_estimates.png
   :width: 680
   :alt: Parameter estimates for KIC 1435467

-Next it uses a "collapsed" autocorrelation function (ACF) technique with different bin sizes to identify localized power excess in the power spectrum due to solar-like oscillations.
-By default, this is done three times (or trials) and hence, provides three different estimates.
-The bottom row in the above figure shows these three trials, highlighting the one that was selected -- which is based on the signal-to-noise (S/N) of the detection.
+Next ``pySYD`` uses a "collapsed" autocorrelation function (:term:`ACF`) technique with different bin sizes to identify localized power excess in the PS due to solar-like oscillations.
+By default, this is done three times (or trials) and hence, provides three different estimates - which is typically sufficient for these purposes.
+The bottom row in the above figure shows these three trials, highlighting the one that was selected, or the one with the highest signal-to-noise (S/N).

-Finally, it saves this best estimate in a basic csv file:
+Finally, it saves the best estimates in a csv file for later use, which can be used to bypass this step the next time that the star is processed.

 .. csv-table:: 1435467 parameter estimates